HITECHCRIME/HC_SG52_The_Fourth_Industrial_Revolution/README.md

-pixel structures on grid so dark canvas still so empty, this cage is electric the world seems to be turning day will come, analogues will start burning true symbiotic relation programme substitute for morals hold on hands now dirty
+pixel structures on grid so dark canvas still so empty, this cage is electric the world seems to be turning day will come, none of ya will heed it, analogues will start burning true symbiotic relation programme substitute for morals hold on hands now dirty intelligence

+inner sense of data

 [HOOK]
 evolving human factor